GitHub

 The World is Becoming More Transactional

-For the last 20-30 years, OLTP has been handled by general purpose databases like PostgreSQL, MySQL, and SQLite, which we refer to as Online General Purpose (OLGP) databases.
+Historically, general purpose databases like PostgreSQL, MySQL, and SQLite handled OLTP.
+We refer to these as Online General Purpose (OLGP) databases.

-General purpose databases, however, struggle to keep up with the extreme write contention of growing OLTP workloads today, which have increased by 3-4 orders of magnitude in the last 10 years alone.
+OLTP workloads have increased by 3-4 orders of magnitude in the last 10 years alone.
+For example:

-• The UPI real-time payments switch in India processed 10 billion payments in 2019.
-The switch processed 12 billion payments in the month of January 2024 alone.
+• The UPI real-time payments switch in India processed 10 billion payments in the year 2019.
+In January 2025 alone, it processed 16.9 billion payments.

-• With the moves to cleaner energy and smart metering, energy is being traded by the Kilowatt-hour and billed to customers every 15 or 30 minutes rather than at the end of the month.
+• Cleaner energy and smart metering means energy is being traded by the kilowatt-hour.
+Customer billing is every 15 or 30 minutes rather than at the end of the month.

 • Serverless APIs charge for usage by the second or per-request, rather than per month.
-(Today, serverless billing at scale is often implemented using MapReduce, which makes it difficult or impossible to offer customers real-time spending caps.)
+(Today, serverless billing at scale is often implemented using MapReduce.
+This makes it difficult or impossible to offer customers real-time spending caps.)

-TigerBeetle is built to handle the scale of OLTP workloads today and for the decades to come.
-It works well alongside a general purpose database.
-The latter holds data that isn’t updated very frequently, such as account metadata, while TigerBeetle can race ahead processing transactions and giving your system unparalleled latency and throughput.
+But TigerBeetle is built to handle the scale of OLTP workloads today and for the decades to come.
+It works well alongside OLGP databases, which holds infrequently updated data.
+TigerBeetle can race ahead, giving your system unparalleled latency and throughput.

 Write-Heavy Workloads

-A distinguishing characteristic of OLTP is that it is focused on recording business transactions, and is thus write-heavy.
-General purpose databases are often designed for workloads that are balanced between reads and writes or are read-heavy.
+A distinguishing characteristic of OLTP is its focus on recording business transactions.
+In contrast, OLGP databases are often designed for read-heavy or balanced workloads.

-TigerBeetle is optimized from the ground up for a write-heavy workload in order to handle the massively increasing scale of OLTP.
+TigerBeetle is optimized from the ground up for write-heavy workloads.
+This means it can handle the increasing scale of OLTP, unlike an OLGP database.

 High Contention on Hot Accounts

 Business transactions always involve more than one account.
-Someone might be getting paid, but then there are fees, taxes, revenue splits, and other costs to account for.
+One account gets paid but then there are fees, taxes, revenue splits, and other costs to account for.

-OLTP systems will often have some accounts that are involved in a high percentage of all transactions.
-This is especially true for house accounts, or those that represent the income or expenses of the business itself.
-If we use locks to ensure that updates to hot accounts are consistent, the contention on those accounts will bring the system’s performance to a crawl.
+OLTP systems often have accounts involved in a high percentage of all transactions.
+This is especially true for accounts that represent the business income or expenses.
+Locks can be used to ensure that updates to these ‘hot accounts’ are consistent.
+But the resulting contention can bring the system’s performance to a crawl.

-TigerBeetle provides strong consistency guarantees without row locks to entirely sidestep the issue of contention on hot accounts.
-In fact, due to TigerBeetle’s use of the system cache, hot accounts increase the speed at which transactions can be processed.
+TigerBeetle provides strong consistency guarantees without row locks.
+This sidesteps the issue of contention on hot accounts.
+Due to TigerBeetle’s use of the system cache, transactions processing speed even increases.

 Business Transactions Don’t Shard Well

-One of the most common ways of scaling systems is to horizontally scale or shard them, such that different servers process different sets of transactions.
+One of the most common ways to scale systems is to horizontally scale or shard them.
+This means different servers process different sets of transactions.
 Unfortunately, business transactions don’t shard well.
+Horizontal scaling is a poor fit for OLTP:

 Another approach to scaling OLTP systems is to use MapReduce for billing.
-Unfortunately, this makes it almost impossible to provide real-time balance reporting or real-time spending limits, because balances are only calculated periodically in batches.
-This is a poor user experience that cannot readily be fixed after the system is designed.
+But this makes it hard to provide real-time balance reporting or spending limits.
+It also creates a poor user experience that’s hard to fix post system design.

-TigerBeetle intentionally uses a single-core design, along with numerous unique performance optimizations, to provide high throughput without the downsides of horizontal scaling.
+TigerBeetle uses a single-core design and unique performance optimizations to deliver high throughput.
+And this without the downsides of horizontal scaling.

 Bottleneck for Your System

 You can only do as much business as your database supports.
-As such, you need a core OLTP database capable of handling your transactions today, on your busiest days, and for the decades to come.
+You need a core OLTP database capable of handling your transactions on your busiest days.
+And for decades to come.

 Next Up: Debit / Credit is the Schema for OLTP

-OLTP workloads are massively increasing and we need a system designed from the ground up for extreme write contention.
-Since we know we need a new database for this purpose, we can now think about what the perfect schema and language is for OLTP: Debit / Credit.
+The world is becoming more transactional.
+OLTP workloads are increasing and we need a database designed from the ground up.
+What is the perfect schema and language for this database?
+Debit / Credit.

 Edit this page